 Our “One-stop Metabolite Shop” concept comprises a comprehensive suite of technologies to enable scalable synthesis of even the most difficult-to-synthesise metabolites.
-Human and other mammalian phase I and phase II metabolism of drugs and agrochemicals can be synthesised using a variety of methods to maximise the chances of success, including chemical synthesis, mammalian biotransformation (S9s / microsomes of liver and other tissues), microbial biotransformation, recombinant enzymes such as PolyCYPs, as well as the purification of metabolites from biological matrices.
+Human and other mammalian phase I and phase II metabolites of drugs and agrochemicals can be synthesised using a variety of methods to maximise the chances of success, including chemical synthesis, mammalian biotransformation (S9s / microsomes of liver and other tissues), microbial biotransformation, recombinant enzymes such as PolyCYPs, as well as the purification of metabolites from biological matrices.
 Hypha scientists are also experts in structural elucidation and NMR spectroscopy.

 Access a brochure on Hypha’s PolyCYPs+ kits.
 The kits contain 20 enzymes effective for producing a wide range of phase 1 metabolites.
 As well as 18 PolyCYPs enzymes, the kit also contains human aldehyde oxidase (AOX1) and the main human hepatic flavin-containing monooxygenase (FMO3), with other human FMO isoforms also available from Hypha.

 In Chapter 4 of the book on “Identification and quantification of drugs, metabolites, drug metabolizing enzymes and transporters”, Hypha authors summarise the different methods employed for producing metabolites of drugs, illustrated with representative examples from the literature and work undertaken at Hypha.
 The chapter also includes a discussion and examples of the use of NMR spectroscopy for structure elucidation of metabolites.